 To capture the full potential of the market, many brands decide to scale outward internationally to max out the capability.
 Nonetheless, it is not uncommon to see such expansions fail due to the rigid copy of the same marketing strategy from one region to another targeted region.
 To successfully penetrate another local market, there is a significant necessity for market localization and product personalization.
 With its presence in over 191 countries, Airbnb has become one of the travel industry giants owing to the personalization of experience.
 Meanwhile, KKday has penetrated the ASEAN market rapidly recently using various localization strategies.

 The first step concerns the increase of product exposure to the mass audience to discover potential customers via different marketing channels.
 After certain customers have been selected as the most potential segmentation, their behaviour would be analyzed by marketers in order to develop suitable marketing strategies.
 (Want to know more about Marketing Testing?
 Click to have a look at GMA Boot Camp’s syllabus!)

 The next step concerns the optimization of funnels to increase the conversion rate.
 This could be realised by the massive personalized communication with the audience and “call to action” devices.
 To retain the customers that successfully journey through KKday’s website and purchased products, reward systems are developed to enhance customer experience in hopes of generating good reputation.

 3.Expansion to New Market via Localization

 The last step of the approach concerns the adaptation of local perspective during the international marketing of the product.
 According to Rebecca, KKday’s Regional Executive Director (Hong Kong & Southeast Asia), “the key to localization is to increase the brand’s familiarity and shorten its gap with the customers”, which means to negotiate a more intimate relationship between the brand and the customers.
-As [Article 1] has gone through marketing testing and funnel optimization, the below will focus on localization.

 The Extent of Localization – How far you can go international